tinyplex/vite-tinybase-ts-react-crsqlite/README.md

 # vite-tinybase-ts-react-crsqlite

+NOTE: [cr-sqlite](https://github.com/vlcn-io/cr-sqlite) is no longer under active maintenance, so nor is this Vite template.
+Sorry!

 This is a [Vite](https://vitejs.dev/) template for a simple app, using TypeScript and React, that integrates [TinyBase](https://tinybase.org/) with [Vulcan](https://github.com/vlcn-io)'s cr-sqlite to provide persistence and synchronization across clients.